JasperFx/lamar/docs/guide/ioc/registration/attributes.md

 * Lamar internals are looking for any attribute of the base class.
 Attributes that affect types are read and applied early, while attributes decorating properties or constructor parameters are only read and applied during the creation of [build plans](/guide/ioc/diagnostics/build-plans).
 * Unlike many other frameworks, the attributes in Lamar are not executed at build time.
 Instead, Lamar uses attributes *one time* to determine the build plan.

-## Attribute Targeting Plugin Type or Concrete Type
+## Attribute Targeting Service Type or Concrete Type

 Take the new `[Singleton]` attribute shown below: